Alternatives to Sex

 "Hilarious...
 Witty and poignant look at a post 9/11 world."
 Publishing News

-"A writer with a fierce, occasionally lacerating wit; a gimlet eye for human foibles; and a commendable willingness to dally in ambivalence and moral ambiguity with not entirely likeable characters—talents put to excellent use in his latest novel...
+"A writer with a fierce, occasionally lacerating wit; a gimlet eye for human foibles; and a commendable willingness to dally in ambivalence and moral ambiguity with not entirely likable characters—talents put to excellent use in his latest novel...
 How Americans were affected by Sept.
 11 provides this novel's leitmotif; fear, and how we sublimate or—much more rarely—reckon with it, is the theme.
 McCauley uses his twin narratives, and a bevy of subplots and appealing tertiary characters, to explore this material with impressive dexterity and a refreshing lack of portent.
 As always, McCauley has a light touch.
 The comic set pieces, clever banter and savagely efficient character descriptions for which he is known are all here.
 But make no mistake: McCauley is a social satirist in the tradition of Evelyn Waugh and Oscar Wilde—and like them, he's a serious writer indeed."
 Los Angeles Times

 "Amiable, funny novel... entertains us with a series of bonnes bouches on dating, marriage and real estate."
 The Independent